 How long are the sessions?

-All sessions begin on Sunday afternoon at 2:00pm and end the following Saturday at 10:00am except Session 1, which begins on Tuesday afternoon at 2:00pm.
+All sessions begin on Sunday afternoon at 2:00pm and end the following Saturday at 10:00am except the Elementary School Session, which begins on Tuesday afternoon at 2:00pm.

 How much does it cost to attend camp?

-Session 1 is $90, and Sessions 2, 3 and 4 are $110.
+Elementary School Session is $110, and all other Sessions are $130.
 The registration fee does not include canteen or logo merchandise.

 Our goal is to provide a high quality camp at a reasonable cost.
 We receive donations from Churches of Christ in the Albuquerque area specifically to offset expenses and keep the cost of camp as low as possible.
 Additionally, all staff and board of directors are volunteers.

 Camper check-in will either be in the pavilion or mess hall.
 Follow signs at camp once you arrive.
 Registration is from 2 PM to 6 PM the day you drop off your child.